 You’ll Need a Coat Too

-If you want to see the best dog walking coats for ladies we recently reviewed the top seven here.
+If you want to see a good range of dog walking coats for ladies we recently reviewed the top seven in this detailed guide.

 Keeping you and your dog safe on walks should always be priority number one.
 Most dogs and their owners will have to spend some time walking in the rain together at some point – but walking in the rain doesn’t have to be a dreaded occasion.